onepiece-framework/op-core/README.md

-The onepiece-framework's Core for PHP7
+The onepiece-framework's core libraries
 ===

 # A lot has changed in 2022

- * CI
- * OP

-## CI

- If the code does not pass the inspection, Can not be PUSH!

 ## OP

- 1. The OP is dynamically load the function!
+ Borned `OP()` function.

+ 1. `OP()` function works everywhere, Beyond Namespaces.
- 2. All functions can be called cross the Namespace!
+ 2. Load "OP functions" dynamically.
+And, Can be used cross the Namespace.

 ### Example